Routhleck/IELTS-preparation/口语梳理CY.md

 What you complained about
 And explain why you were satisfied with the result

-As a PhD student majoring in management science and engineering, I once had an unpleasant experience with a course instructor.
+>I once had an unpleasant experience with a course instructor.
 The instructor was consistently late for class and didn't provide detailed feedback on assignments, which made it difficult for me to improve my performance.
 I decided to address this issue and spoke to the department head to express my concerns.
 The department head was receptive to my complaint and took prompt action by having a conversation with the instructor about the issues I had raised.
 The instructor was able to improve their punctuality and started providing more detailed feedback on assignments, which made a significant difference in my learning experience.
 I was satisfied with the result because the department head took my complaint seriously and took swift action to address the issue, which ultimately led to a better learning environment for me and my classmates.

 ## 迟到
 Describe a time when you missed or were late for an important meeting/event